 Answer: Our thoughts are with you in the great challenges you are facing with your community and our congratulations on making yourself part of the answer.

-Now to ways we can help: all the help we can give you is already on our website, easy access, tried-and-tested and absolutely cost free.
+Ways we can help: all the help we can give you is already on our website, easy access, tried-and-tested and cost free.
 It has absorbed all our resources and we sincerely hope it adds to yours.

 To start with you may choose to work through website material on your own.
 If you go this route, do begin with a look at our page: Free training material and self-study guide.
 Where no other training is accessible, it is an effective pathway for individuals or study groups.